jamie2210/CI_MS1_TBC/README.md

             }
 ```

-Which meant i could remove all the messy media queries and write just one for when the screen width was really thin;
+- Which meant I could remove all the messy media queries and write just one for when the screen width was really thin;
 ```css
             @media screen and (max-width:282px){
                 .hero-button .button{